carlfranklin/MobileDnr5/README.md

 We also changed the string format of `TimeRemaining.Hours` to `D1`, which only shows one digit.
 I know, that won't work if an episode goes over 9 hours and 59 minutes, but hey - I can live with that.

 I made a few other minor tweaks to the UI.
 One was the format of Title label.
 I made the text black and bold.
 It seemed to need that little bit of contrast.
 I made the same change on the *HomePage.xaml* page.

-I also centered the horizontal `StackPanel` containing the buttons.

 Here's what my app looks like now: